-The newsletter is an easy way to find a cool old photo in your inbox every week (sometimes more).
-And, because these folks are history buffs like the rest of us, there's always a story behind the photo and the WMHS folks share that story, written by John Buellesbach of MKE Marine Reports.
+The newsletter is an easy way to find cool old photos in your inbox every week (sometimes more).
+And, because these folks are history buffs like the rest of us, there's always a story behind the photos and the WMHS folks share that story.
+This one was written by John Buellesbach of MKE Marine Reports (firstname.lastname@example.org).

 For example, on this day, Oct.
 29, in 1929, the Goodrich steamer WISCONSIN foundered in Lake Michigan during a furious storm.
 Incredibly, 52 of the 68 men on board would survive.

 Ignoring storm warnings, the WISCONSIN was making her scheduled run from Chicago to Milwaukee when she began taking water.
 Unable to control flooding, her crew called for assistance via wireless.

 Two coast guard boats and a fish tug responded.
 Conditions made rescue extremely difficult and survival far from certain.
 Thus ended a 48-year career during which the WISCONSIN served five owners and sailed under five different names.
 Her remains rest in 125 feet of water six and one-half miles southeast of Kenosha.

 Designed by noted marine architect Frank Kirby to carry passengers and freight, the WISCONSIN’s iron hull was 204 feet long and 35 feet wide.
 Launched in 1881, she was built for Goodrich Transportation by the Detroit Dry Dock Company at Wyandotte, Michigan.
 Intended to operate year-round, the WISCONSIN incorporated a double-bottomed hull that would rise over and crush ice instead of trying to plow through it.
 Modern icebreakers use this same principle.